triplingual/Thesis/making-of/data-cleaning.md

-# Going from Data That There Is to Data That I Want
+# Going from Data That I Am Given to Data That I Want

 _Dear Reader: What I note here is what worked for me.
 I may have missed something that I did, since I'm not a DVR.
 Conversely, something I write may be replicable on my machine, with my data, under the light of a full moon, but might not work for you, dear reader._